frederikwagner/vue-component-library/docs/components/component-types.md

 The Vue style guide defines single-instance components as only ever having a single active instance.
 They should begin with the "The" prefix, to denote that there can be only one.

 This does not mean the component is only used in a single page, but it will only be used once per page.
-This project deviates from the Vue style guide by allowing props in single-instance components, to allow for more dynamic layouts and usages.
+This project deviates from the Vue style guide by allowing props in single-instance components, to allow for more dynamic layouts and use-cases.

 ```html
 <!-- Example of a single-instance component -->